ObjectBoxPC/resume/README.md

 # My Résumé

 This is my résumé in TeX format for print and PDF.
-A PDF version is also available on [my website](https://objectboxpc.name/resume/).
+The PDF version can be downloaded from [my website](https://objectboxpc.name/resume/).

 ## Requirements